-Similarly, Meditation was widely practiced and began in India.
-The practice of Meditation goes as far back as 5,000 to 3,500 BCE.
-Initially Hindu’s and Buddhist’s practiced Mediation to achieve spiritual enlightenment and self-reflection.
-Additionally around 5,000 BCE other forms of meditation developed in Taoist China.
-Then Meditation found its way to the Western world by the 18th century.
+Again, without getting into a heavy-duty history lesson, Meditation goes as far back as 5000 to 3,500 BCE.
+Initially, it was widely practiced in India.
+Hindus and Buddhists have practiced Meditation to achieve spiritual enlightenment and self-reflection.
+Around 5,000 BCE, other forms of Meditation developed in Taoist China.
+In due time the practice of Meditation worked its way to the Western world by the 18th century.

-It is important to realize that Hypnosis and Meditation are equally essential.
-Moreover, each can easily be built-into daily routine for:
+It is essential to realize that Hypnosis and Meditation are equally needed.
+Moreover, both can easily be a built-into daily routine to:

 - Alleviate stress

 Simply put, most of our thinking happens within the Conscious Mind.
 I heard one of my mentors describe the Conscious Mind as “The Monkey Mind.”
 We process about 60,000 to 80,000 thoughts per day!
 A large percentage of our Conscious thoughts are filled with negativity, past failures, or of what has or will go wrong.

 “The Monkey Mind” is hugely active and loud.
 On a personal note, I did not realize my Monkey Mind until I began Hypnosis and Meditation.
 The more I tried to stop thinking, my thoughts became louder, bolder and faster.
 Hence my analogy of the Conscious Mind being “The Monkey Mind.”
 An illustration of the Unconscious Mind is of an iceberg.
 If we look at an iceberg on the surface, it appears small; however, below the surface, it is massive and deep.
 Freud viewed the Unconscious Mind as our principal source of learning and behavior.